 It is often more practical or cost-effective to grow strawberries in an inert substrate in containers, rather than in soil.
 In this case, a complete nutrient solution is required.
-Guidelines for optimum nutrient concentrations in feed for strawberries produced in substrate are shown in Table 9.
-Normally a conductivity of 1.4 mS/cm is maintained during growth and production for main crop "June bearers" and the conductivity should not exceed 2.0 mS/cm.
+Normally a conductivity of at least 1.4 mS/cm is maintained during growth and production for main crop "June bearers" and the conductivity should not exceed 2.0 mS/cm.
 High salinity can cause marginal necrosis and may stimulate leaf and flower tip burn.
-During vegetative growth, the soil K:Ca ratio (based on mg/l K and Ca) should be maintained at 0.65 and at 0.8 during flowering and fruiting to improve fruit taste and firmness.
+During vegetative growth, the soil K:Ca ratio (based on mg/I K and Ca) should be maintained at 0.65 and at 0.8 during flowering and fruiting to improve fruit taste and firmness.
 Plants grown on substrates are very sensitive to excessive concentrations of zinc, boron and sodium in the nutrient solution.
 Deficiency of manganese and iron can occur when the pH values in the substrate are high (alkaline).